-With deep sadness, we will miss the powerful base voice of Blue Lovett as well as Sonny Bivens and #Kenneth Kelly, all original members of the unsurpassed singing group, #The Manhattans.
-"I'm gonna miss you," along with millions of other music lovers, who were enthralled with their primo voices that became the epitome of classic R&B. Blue, was a maestro composer of such powerful words as, "Its gonna hurt me, I can't lie.
+With profound sadness, we will miss the mighty base voice of Blue Lovett as well as Sonny Bivens and #Kenneth Kelly, all original members of the unsurpassed singing group, #The Manhattans.
+"I'm gonna miss you," along with millions of other music lovers, enthralled with their primo voices that became the epitome of classic R&B. Blue, was a maestro composer of such powerful words as "It's gonna hurt me, I can't lie.
 Understand me, won't you try.
-Lets just kiss and say goodbye."
+Let's just kiss and say goodbye."
 Although we must say goodbye to Blue, Kenny and Sonny's, physical presence, their impeccable voices will linger on through the outstanding music and legacy of The Manhattans.
 Recently, Blue and Kenny photos appeared on #Unsung as people who have passed in the music industry that we will miss.

 Blue Lovett, Was Honored and Loved by Many

-The Manhattans, demonstrated their prolific love and appreciation for #Blue Lovett, during a tribute for this powerful, beloved performer.
+The Manhattans, demonstrated their prolific love and appreciation for #Blue Lovett, during a tribute to this powerful, beloved performer.
 Yes, the show did go on after the ceremony.
-The Manhattans performed such major hits as #Kiss and Say Goodbye, Shining Star and When We're Made As One.
-Gerald Alston, expressed what the evening meant to him by stating, "It is the celebration of a group member that is a legend and mentor for fifty three years.
+The Manhattans performed such significant hits as #Kiss and Say Goodbye, Shining Star and When We're Made As One.
+Gerald Alston expressed what the evening meant to him by stating, "It is the celebration of a group member that is a legend and mentor for fifty-three years.
 He is like a father to me.
-I have been with Blue, for forty four years.
-The first song I performed with him was, There's No Me Without You, because it speaks for itself.
+I have been with Blue, for forty-four years.
+The first song I performed with him was, There's No Me Without You because it speaks for itself.
 It reminds me of our fans.
 They made us who we are.
-I am thankful that God has given us fifty three years.
+I am thankful that God has given us fifty-three years.
 I would like to thank Blue, for being a part of my life and I do love him."
 Gerald, also genuinely expressed appreciation for his numerous performances with Blue over the years.
-This duo, has contributed an insurmountable source of talent to the music industry over the years.
-We would like to thank Blue, Gerald, Tyson and Troy, as well as previous members such as Kenny Kelly, Sonny Bivins, the late George Smith and Richard Taylor.
-Your fans, will never forget the major contribution of beautiful love songs over the years.
+This duo has contributed an insurmountable source of talent to the music industry over the years.
+We would like to thank Blue, Gerald, Tyson, and Troy, as well as previous members such as Kenny Kelly, Sonny Bivins, the late George Smith and Richard Taylor.
+Your fans will never forget the significant contribution of beautiful love songs over the years.